jlapeyre/Symata.jl/README.md

 #### Pattern matching.

 Patterns are used in several places.
-Eg, you can make a replacement rule.
-Eg
+For example you can make a replacement rule like this

 ```julia
 sjulia> cossinrule = Cos(x_)^2 + Sin(x_)^2 => 1;